 Senior Data Scientist

 The main responsibility of senior data scientists is to build well-architected products.
 They are expected to write reusable code and models while avoiding logical flaws.
-They should know how to build resilient data pipelines in various environments, including hybrid clouds, and immaculately preparing data regardless of the source.
-They are also expected to properly mentor associates and clearly communicate with high level executives.
+Next, they should know how to build resilient data pipelines in various environments, including hybrid clouds, and immaculately preparing data regardless of the source.
+Lastly, they are also expected to properly mentor associates and clearly communicate with high level executives.

 Since data scientists work with massive amounts of data, they are often required to leverage machine learning and artificial intelligence technologies.
 This typically involves designing, creating, testing, and deploying models in various environments.
 The models are often used to monitor, log, and visualize data in a quick and efficient manner.